jlarsson/inversio/README.md

 - decorators (or mixins)  named ```'extends:<name>'```
 - a concrete binding named ```'class:<name>'``` which combines ___super:___ and ___extends:___ in a natural way.

-Decorators are expected to mapping from one value to another.
+Decorators are expected to map from one value to another.

 Consider the following composition:
 ```js